Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \subsubsection{SLAC Neural network Language (SNL)}

-Modern high-energy physics experiments face massive real-time data from advanced sensors, and machine learning is increasingly used at the detector edge to process, filter, and classify this information efficiently.
-To harness this potential, we introduce the SLAC Neural Network Library (SNL)~\cite{herbst2023implementationframeworkdeployingai, 10.3389/fhpcp.2025.1520151, rahali2025neuralnetworkaccelerationmpsoc, jia2024analysishardwaresynthesisstrategies, dave2025fpgaacceleratedrealtimebeamemission}, a lightweight, high-performance ML inference framework tailored for deployment on FPGAs in low-latency, high-throughput environments.
-SNL bridges the gap between widely used training platforms—such as Keras, TensorFlow, and PyTorch and the hardware constraints of edge devices by providing a seamless workflow from model training to FPGA inference.
-Critically, SNL enables dynamic reloading of neural network weights and biases without requiring re-synthesis or reconfiguration, facilitating rapid model iteration and adaptive inference strategies.
-Developed using High-Level Synthesis (HLS) in C++, SNL provides a Keras-inspired API and supports neural networks with tens of thousands of parameters, depending on architectural complexity and available FPGA resources.
-With end-to-end latencies ranging from microseconds to a few milliseconds, SNL offers a pipelined, streaming dataflow architecture that balances low-latency processing with high frame-rate requirements positioning it as a key enabler for next-generation edge AI applications in scientific research and beyond.
+The SLAC Neural Network Library (SNL)~\cite{herbst2023implementationframeworkdeployingai, 10.3389/fhpcp.2025.1520151, rahali2025neuralnetworkaccelerationmpsoc, jia2024analysishardwaresynthesisstrategies, dave2025fpgaacceleratedrealtimebeamemission} is a lightweight, high-performance ML inference framework tailored for deployment on FPGAs in low-latency, high-throughput environments.
+SNL bridges the gap between widely used training platforms such as Keras, TensorFlow, and PyTorch and the hardware constraints of edge devices by providing a seamless workflow from model training to FPGA inference (Figure~\ref{fig:snl}).
+Developed using HLS in C++, SNL provides a Keras-inspired API and supports neural networks with tens of thousands of parameters, depending on architectural complexity and available FPGA resources.
+With end-to-end latencies ranging from microseconds to a few milliseconds, SNL offers a pipelined, streaming dataflow architecture that balances low-latency processing with high frame-rate requirements.

-\begin{itemize} \item Provides specialized set of libraries for deploying ML inference to FPGA \item Using High-Level-Synthesis (HSL): C++ programming of FPGA \item Supports Keras like API for layer definition \item Dynamic reloading of weights and biases to avoid re-synthesis \item Supports 10s of thousands of parameters or more depending on latency requirements for the inference model \item Total end to end latency of couple of usec to couple of millisecond. \item Streaming interface between layers. \item Allow for pipeline of the data flow for a balance of latency vs frame rate \item Library approach allows for user/application specific enhancements \end{itemize}